 Misha raised his brow, ”You sure you don’t have your period?”

-“You are so annoying!”
-Joni huffed and got up, to find a quieter, Russian-free zone; obviously he couldn’t train in peace.
+”You are so annoying!”
+Joni huffed and got up, going further away from him.

 Misha continued what he was doing, calmly and without hurry, again deciding to let the brat calm down first.